anhem/test-populator/README.md

 # Configuration

-Use PopulateConfig to configure how object-populator should run.
+Use PopulateConfig to configure how test-populator should run.

 | config | Values | Default
 |---|---|---